Tier 4 Engines and Diesel Contaminants – Donaldson White Paper

 Managing bulk diesel fuel storage has become more complex in recent years.
 Especially in Oregon and Washington the chance of water finding it’s way into your fuel tank is a real concern.
 If water gets in your bulk fuel biological growth or “hum bug” won’t be far behind.
 Donaldson has positioned itself with real concrete solutions for for fuel quality.

 With the extremely tight tolerances of today’s clean diesel engines and the expansion of sour crudes from tar sands, oil shale, and other source being hydrocracked into today’s ultra low sulfur diesel we have all seen it.
-Fuel quality has gone down while the needs of our fleets for the best fuel possible has gone up.
+Fuel quality has stayed the same while the tolerance engine manufacturers build to have gotten tighter.

 To help fleets solve the fuel quality issues fleet’s are dealing with these days Donaldson Filters has put out an intensive white paper on the what clogs filters.